GLOSSARY

 JORIM

 A cooking method of braising various ingredients in a stock flavored with soy sauce and other seasonings.
-The liquid is simmered until it has intensified and also becomes the sauce that the ingredient is then stored in.
+The liquid is simmered until it has intensified, and also becomes the sauce that the ingredient is then stored in.

 KOCHI

-Refers to food that is skewered and grilled.
+Foods that are skewered and grilled.

 MAKGEOLLI

 Unfiltered Korean rice wine.
-It is off-white with a milky viscosity and tastes mildly sweet and astringent.
+It is off-white with a milky viscosity, and tastes mildly sweet and astringent.

 MANDU